chaser164/ML_final_tyler_chase/README.md

 - ensure portable setup, make this as plug-and-play as possible
 - Attribute Kaggle sources properly (see Kaggle website specifying who must be cited)
 - consider: different process for activating python virtual environment in windows?
 Is that something we need to explain here?
+- consider: why is that one sheepdog image not able to be processed?

 ## Helpful Sources